prog-fun/exchange-apis/README.md

-# exchange-apis
+# Exchange-APIs
-Crawlers that market data using different exchange APIs
+Crawlers for real-time market data using different exchange APIs